skyejacobson/HelixHTB/README.md

 Nmap done: 1 IP address (1 host up) scanned in 21.80 seconds
 ```

 We can attempt to go to `http://10.129.2.74` but the browser wont redirect us.
-We need to first add `helix.htb` and the corresponding IP to `/etc/hosts`.
+We need to first add `helix.htb` and the corresponding IP to `/etc/hosts` file on our machine.

 Once adding the hostname to the hosts file we can see a cybersecurity organization website with very little control availability.
 There are 2 buttons that when activated and inspected don't call anything and are red herrings.
 We can enumerate further with `ffuf` and `feroxbuster`.